Seagate/cortx-k8s/README.md

          external_secret: my-ssl-cert
    ```

-Now, when you deploy CORTX it will use the certificate from the Secret `my-ssl-cert`.
+When you deploy CORTX it will use the certificate from the Secret `my-ssl-cert`.

 ## Troubleshooting